-To sort data in Excel is quite a common task that we need to do.
+Sorting data in Excel is quite a common task that we need to do.
 Sorting can be done based on several criteria.
 You can sort either single or multiple columns as well as rows in Excel.
-In this article, you will learn 4 techniques to sort multiple columns in Excel with ease.
+In this article, you will learn 4 ways to sort multiple columns in Excel with ease.

 To sort multiple columns in Excel,